 In 2012, Eric returned to the Middle East to implement The Virtual Dinner Guest Project, with nearly 80 encounters connecting small groups in Egypt, Lebanon, Tunisia, Gaza, Syria, and eventually India and the Balkans, to communities around the world.

 In 2015 Eric founded the Amsterdam-based nonprofit, Open Roads Media.
-He currently resides with his wife in Spain where he continues to produce projects with Open Roads Media while he hosts Latitude Adjustment podcast.
+He currently resides in Spain where he continues to produce projects with Open Roads Media as he hosts Latitude Adjustment podcast.

 Appearances on other podcasts…